The Condo Mania Team

 If you can't or won't pay cash, the next best strategy for a property that you may have to over-bid for is to drop the appraisal contingency.
 If you are financing the purchase, the lender will require an appraisal, and the Arizona contract states that if the property doesn't appraise for the contract price, the buyer has an opportunity to cancel the contract.
 But what often happens is that the seller ends up dropping the price.
 In a balanced market, that is advantageous for the buyer, but it is a negative for your offer in a bidding war.

-If you do drop the appraisal contingency, be aware that if the property appraises for over the purchase price, you may need to contribute a larger downpayment.
-For example, if your $200,000 loan requires a 20% downpayment and the property appraises for $203,000, you'll need a $43,000 downpayment.
+If you do drop the appraisal contingency, be aware that if the property appraises for under the purchase price, you may need to contribute a larger downpayment.
+For example, if your $400,000 purchase price requires a 20% down payment ($80,000), your loan amount would be $320,000.
+If the property appraises for $397,000, the loan amount increases to $317,600 (80% of the appraised value) and your down payment increases to $82,400.

 DROP ALL EXTRAORDINARY REQUESTS